rubengardner/battleship/README.md

     * X (green): marks a boat that has been hit by the other player.

-    * 0 (red): marks a location that has been shot with no boat.
+    * 0 (red): marks an empty location that has been shot.

 Game screen screenshot: